 Needing to choose at least one more player to reach the initial goal of having at least ten inductees prior to the dedication ceremonies this summer, members of the BBWAA elect 'Wee' Willie Keeler, George Sisler and Eddie Collins to be in the inaugural class of the Hall of Fame.
-The trio joins nine major leaguers who were chosen in annual election 1936, which included Ty Cobb, Babe Ruth, Honus Wagner, Christy Mathewson, and Walter Johnson, as well as Nap Lajoie, Tris Speaker
+The trio joins nine major leaguers who were chosen in the annual election in 1936, which included Ty Cobb, Babe Ruth, Honus Wagner, Christy Mathewson, and Walter Johnson, as well as Nap Lajoie, Tris Speaker

 Cy Young who were honored by the writers a year later.

 The A's trade Whitey Herzog and Russ Snyder to the Orioles for Wayne Causey, Jim Archer, Bob Boyd, and Al Pilarcik.
 The deal will not improve either club as both teams will finish in the second division next season.

 The Southern Association, established in 1901, suspends operation due to decreasing yearly attendance.
 With the exception of Nat Peeples, who became the only black player in the league's history when he played two games with the 1954 Atlanta Crackers, the circuit remained racially segregated until the end of it existence.